frconor-ebook/meditations/_posts/2025-05-07-holy-purity.md

 They didn\'t have any trouble living the virtues of purity, chastity, and modesty.
 They were naked without shame.

-But then after they committed the original sin, they lost that gift, and they began to be what Pope St. John Paul II called a shameful nudity (cf. John Paul II, *General Audiences*, December 12, 1979 and January 30, 1980).
+But then after they committed the original sin, they lost that gift, and they began to be what Pope St. John Paul II called a shameful nudity (*cf*.
+John Paul II, *General Audiences*, December 12, 1979 and January 30, 1980).

 Ever since then, men have had to struggle to put an order in their passions, to struggle with that effort to love in the right way.
 The devil has messed up the whole notion of human love.